Splitting formulas for the local real Gromov-Witten invariants: Background and notation

 The ideal situation in which the thin compactification method applies is when all the strata of the moduli space are cut transversally, and the boundary strata have (virtual) codimension at least 2, cf. \cite[Lemmas~2.2 and 5.3]{ip-thin}.
 More generally, it suffices to cover the boundary by images of codimension 2 manifolds, as in \cite[Lemma~2.2]{ip-short}.

-Because the targets considered in this paper are holomorphic curves, we are in a very special situation where geometric Ruan-Tian perturbations work particularly well, and are sufficient to obtain transversality strata-wise on all strata of the relative real moduli spaces as follows.
+Because the targets considered in this paper are holomorphic curves, we are in a very special situation where geometric Ruan-Tian perturbations work particularly well, and are sufficient to obtain transversality strata-wise on all strata of the real relative moduli spaces, with one exception.
+When the target is a sphere without any marked points, the (absolute) moduli space of maps from a genus 1 domain with no marked points has a few strata which are not cut transversally, cf. Remark~\ref{R.unstable.tori}.
+In all the other cases, the RT perturbations suffice to ensure that all the strata are cut transversally, as we outline below.
+For this reason, we work under the mild technical assumption that the target $\Si$ has a marked point on each spherical component, which suffices for our considerations, cf. Remark~\ref{R.VFC.tori}; for precise details, see Lemma~\ref{L.transv.rel}.

 Classically, it is known that one can use Ruan-Tian perturbations $\nu$ to get transversality on all stable components of the domain (after first passing to a cover of the Deligne-Mumford moduli space as in Remark~\ref{R.RT.cover}).
-However, Ruan-Tian perturbations identically vanish on unstable domain components i.e. spherical components of the domain which are collapsed to points under the map to the Deligne-Mumford moduli space.
-Thus these components must in general be handled by other methods.
-However, when the target is aspherical (e.g. a higher genus curve) such unstable domain components cannot appear.
-When the target is a sphere, there could be unstable domain components, but these must be branch covers of $\P^1$, which are well understood classically, and in particular are cut transversally (even though they are multiple covers!).
+However, Ruan-Tian perturbations identically vanish on unstable domain components, so these components must be handled by other methods.
+When the domain is a genus $g$ curve with at least $3-2g$ marked points, these are the spherical components collapsed to points under the map to the Deligne-Mumford moduli space.
+Otherwise, the entire domain is unstable (when it has genus 1 and no marked points or genus 0 with fewer than 3 marked points).

+However, when the target is aspherical (e.g. a smooth higher genus curve) unstable spherical domain components cannot occur for maps in the moduli space.
+When the target is a sphere, there could be unstable spherical domain components, but these are well understood classically, and in particular are cut transversally (even though they are multiple covers!).
+This is also true for all the strata of the moduli space of (holomorphic) maps from a genus 1 curve without marked points, as long as the target has genus one (or higher).

-For the relative moduli spaces, there are also rubber components involved, but in our case these are essentially $(J, \nabla \nu)$-holomorphic maps to $\P^1$, and therefore again are cut transversally for the same reasons: either because we can use $\nabla \nu$ on the rubber components with stable domain to get transversality, or else because they are branch covers of $\P^1$ thus already cut transversally.
+For the relative moduli spaces, there are also rubber components involved, but in our case these project to constant maps into the divisor which satisfy an additional condition that depends on $\nabla \nu$, cf. \eqref{ker.nor.not.0}.
+This condition is automatically satisfied on genus 0 components and is again cut transversally on the other rubber components because we can use $\nabla \nu$ to get transversality.
 Moreover, any stratum with rubber components has codimension at least 2.
 For more details, see \S\ref{S.VFC.rel}.